sduponch/Analogizer_Mazamars312_Neogeo_0.8.1/README.md

   https://es.aliexpress.com/item/1005005002230586.html?gatewayAdapt=glo2esp
 * Analogizer v1.1.2 [30/12/2024]: Added suppport for PSX digital(SCPH1080)/DS/DS2(SCPH10010) SNAC game controllers for 1/2 players.
 The PSX DS/DS2
   can be used in **Digital DPAD** mode (ignores the analog sticks, regardless of the ANALOG button setting on the controller) or in **Analog DPAD** mode (left analog stick is mapped to DPAD movements)
+* Analogizer v1.1.3 [04/02/2025]: Fixes game controls when no SNAC adapter is selected and uses the new `AnalogizerConfigurator` utility for choose the Analogizer adapter options.

 Adapted to Analogizer by [@RndMnkIII](https://github.com/RndMnkIII) based on **Mazamars312** Neogeo for Pocket (0.8.1) Core.

+This Analogizer core uses a configuration file to select Analogizer adapter options, not based on the Pocket's menu system.
+It is necessary to run an external utility [AnalogizerConfigurator](https://github.com/RndMnkIII/AnalogizerConfigurator)  to generate such a file.
+Once generated, you must copy the `analogizer.bin` file to the `/Assets/analogizer/common` folder on the Pocket SD card.
+If this folder does not exist, you must create it or if you have already extracted the Amiga core distribution file it will be created.
+Check the refered utility for the relevant options for the Analogizer adapter: SNAC controller, SNAC controller assigments (how to map physical SNAC game controllers to the Pocket openFPGA framework PAD format), Video output and Blank the Pocket Screen (On/Off).

+This utility allows you to do a few things beyond the usual SNAC controller type and assignment, or video output type and blank of the Pocket screen.

 The core can output RGBS, RGsB, YPbPr, Y/C and SVGA scandoubler (50% scanlines) video signals.
 | Video output | Status | SOG Switch(Only R2,R3 Analogizer) |